CarlsonCarlson/CarlSite/README.md

 - v0.0 (12-28-23)
    - (deployed on internet and works)
 - v0.1 (working)
-   - ui changes (want to make button for scroll / make resume more immediately accessible)
+   - ui changes
+      - make it scroll down normally
+      - button to click to scroll down
+   - got mobile scroll to work

 Binary rain is in website!!!